Goblin Valley, Utah: A Rare Jewel of Nature

-When the path opens onto the valley you can’t help but feel a childlike awe at the scene laid out before you.
-The basin is filled with funny shaped red rock formations, each standing about 10 to 15 feel tall.
+When the path opens onto the valley you can’t help but feel childlike awe at the scene laid out before you.
+The basin is filled with funny shaped red rock formations, each standing about 10 to 15 feet tall.
 Scanning the valley floor, nature’s whimsy is apparent.

 There are red rock mushrooms, spaceships, birds, sea turtles, and a myriad of other shapes all strewn about.
 The far side of the valley is bounded by cathedral buttresses that match the imposing structure at the campground.